Saint-Denis, Réunion: Places of worship

 Among the places of worship, they are predominantly Christian churches and temples : Roman Catholic Diocese of Saint-Denis de La Réunion (Catholic Church), Assemblies of God.
 There are also Muslim mosques.

 Education

 The University of Reunion Island admits 15,000 students each year, with 6 campus sites in Saint-Denis.
 Course work is aligned with European standards for university education.
 There is a school of engineering as well.
-The language is French, and there are connection with educational institutions in France on the continent of Europe.
+The language is French, and there are connections with educational institutions in France on the continent of Europe.

 The commune maintains various elementary schools for each sector.

 Economy

 IBM has an office in Saint-Denis.
 The island began organizing to be a digital hub for nearby African nations, relying on its two undersea cables for good internet connections.
 The potential for services would alter the island's economy, now reliant on sugar, an agricultural product.
 The university in Saint-Denis has programs to educate the young population in digital skills.
 New businesses are forming to serve the needs of airlines for software.